Signs of a Bad Distributor: What To Notice Before Things Got Worse

 Pressing the accelerator should feel smooth and immediate.

-When the distributor starts failing, acceleration can feel delayed or uneven.
-I noticed brief pauses when I pressed the pedal — almost like the engine had to think before responding.
+When the distributor starts failing, acceleration can feel delayed or uneven. when we pressed the pedal — almost like the engine had to think before responding.

 That hesitation happens because spark delivery isn’t perfectly synchronized anymore.